whatwedo/TableBundle/docs/README.md

 ## Templates

-The views of this template are based on [Tailwind CSS](https://tailwindcss.com/) layout.
+The views of this template are based on the [Tailwind CSS](https://tailwindcss.com/) layout.
 You can overwrite them at any time.
 More info about that can be found in the [Templating](templating.md) section of this documentation.

 ## Installation

 ### Composer

 The bundle depends on bootstrap icons.
-To get them running smoothly in your project add this repository to you composer.json: ([Sadly composer cannot load repositories recursively](https://getcomposer.org/doc/faqs/why-cant-composer-load-repositories-recursively.md))
+To get them running smoothly in your project, add this repository to your composer.json: ([Sadly composer cannot load repositories recursively](https://getcomposer.org/doc/faqs/why-cant-composer-load-repositories-recursively.md))
 ```json
 "repositories": [
     {